An environment is a branch that gets turned into a directory on your master.

 For resource types, you can avoid environment leaks with the the

 puppet generate typescommand as described in environment isolation documentation.
 This command generates resource type metadata files to ensure that each environment uses the right version of each type.

 This issue occurs only with the

 Puppet::Parser::FunctionsAPI.
 To fix this, rewrite functions with the modern functions API, which is not affected by environment leakage.
-You can include helper code in the function definition, but if helper code is more complex, it should be packaged as a gem and installed for all environments.
+You can include helper code in the function definition, but if helper code is more complex, package it as a gem and install for all environments.

 Report processors and indirector termini are still affected by this problem, so put them in your global Ruby directories rather than in your environments.
 If they are in your environments, you must ensure they all have the same content.